RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 - `sid` - The SID of the model build (Same as the ID)
 - `account_sid` - The account SID associated with the model build
 - `unique_name` - The unique name of the model build
-- `status_callback` - The callback url to post build statuses to
+- `status_callback` - The callback URL to post build statuses to
 - `status` - The current model build status
 - `error_code` - The error code of the model build if the status is failed
 - `build_duration` - The duration of the model build (in seconds)
 - `date_created` - The date in RFC3339 format that the model build was created
 - `date_updated` - The date in RFC3339 format that the model build was updated
-- `url` - The url of the model build resource
+- `url` - The URL of the model build resource

 ## Timeouts